 Straight ahead from the platform is the city center, or Centro, the bay and Sugarloaf.

 The key to an awesome day atop Corcovado is weather.

 Wait for a clear day, or you'll be staring at a layer of cumulus.

 The best show in Rio is free on the beaches of the Zona Sul.
-Park on the sand or walk the promenade of Avenida Atlantica, and you'll have a front row seat to the wear-less, play-hard philosophy of Cariocas.
+Park on the sand or walk the promenade of Avenida Atlantica, and you'll have a front row seat to the scantily clad, play-hard philosophy of Cariocas.